Tregony: Cornelly church

 Cuby.
 Cornelly church is dedicated to St Cornelius and was built in the 13th century: the upper part of the tower, the south porch and the windows of the south wall are 15th century additions.
 The font is probably 16th century but of very crudely carved granite; the pulpit is painted with coats of arms; a monument to Jane Reeves, 1783, has an excellent portrait bust of her.

+Cornish wrestling

+Cornish wrestling tournaments we held throughout the 1800s and 1900s in a field adjoining the King's Arms.